davideproment/WCST2019/index.md

 - Coherent structures and topological excitations

 Each session will have an introductory lecture on the theme (aimed at the non-experts) and then a handful of more specific talks.
-The participation of PhD students and postdocs and early career researchers to the event is particularly encouraged.
+The participation of PhD students, postdocs and early career researchers to the event is particularly encouraged.
 Depending on the numbers of participants, a formal poster session might also take place.

 ## Program
-A preliminary program will be drafted by the end of Austust 2019.
+A preliminary program will be drafted by the end of August 2019.

 ## Preliminary list of invited speakers
 - Sergey Nazarenko